ZcashFoundation/zebra/book/src/dev/rfcs/0002-parallel-verification.md

 * **State Updates:**
   * *As Above:* the `CheckpointVerifier` returns success to the `ChainVerifier`, which sends verified `Block`s to the state service.
-  * Zebra implements the block height consensus rule, which makes sure each block is added to state after its previous block.

 ### Block Verification
 [block-verification]: #block-verification